 Our crew of associates offers a wide range of specialties and areas of expertise.
-You can view our team's biographies, C.V.'s and case histories below.
+You can view our team's biographies and C.V.'s below.

 Please, allow us to help you determine which of our experts is the right fit for your case.
 Contact us today for a complimentary consultation to assess which of our associates is most qualified to provide an opinion for your unique situation.

 Captain john Timmel

 Captain John Timmel is the founder, President, and CEO of Starboard Ten, Inc. Captain Timmel has been a harbor pilot with the Tampa Bay Pilot Association since 1989, is presently serving as President of Tampa Pilots, LLC, and is Vice-President of the Florida Harbor Pilots Association.
 He has provided services as a maritime forensic reconstructionist and expert witness in commercial vessel admiralty cases (including Jones Act) as well as recreational boating accident lawsuits since1995.
 Additionally, he has been very active in the maritime industry as well as the boating and yachting communities in numerous leadership capacities.

 Captain Timmel’s training and experience have given him the knowledge and unique qualifications to render advice, guidance, opinions, and to provide expert testimony in matters of commercial marine operations and pleasure-craft practices.
 He is an expert in forensic reconstruction and analysis of maritime accidents, has been retained as both a plaintiff and defense expert in a variety of maritime cases, and has the ability to explain complex technical terms, concepts and phenomena in a manner understandable to non-mariners.